Employee Discount Programs:

 Question #6: “How EASY is it for employees to redeem discounts?”

-The beauty of true mobile coupons is that they can be redeemed at the moment of purchase right at the cash register.
-Be sure to ask how many of an employee discount program’s offers can be redeemed this way and how many physical locations / storefronts they represent.
+The true beauty of mobile coupons is that they can be instantly redeemed at the cash register, making the entire process seamless and hassle-free.
+When evaluating an employee discount program, be sure to ask how many offers can be redeemed through mobile devices and how many physical locations or storefronts accept them.

 Other common discount redemption methods include: